 What is the best time of year for a Toronto walking tour?

 The best time for a Toronto walking tour is from late spring to early fall, particularly between May and September, when the weather is mild and the city is bustling with activities.

 Learn about the history of Toronto by taking a free walking tour through the old town neighbourhood to see some of the most notable landmarks in the area.

 Toronto might be a relatively young city, but there are still a lot of interesting and historic structures and locations to see, and these tours also cover a lot of important events in the city.

 While walking through Old Town Toronto, you can expect to see some of these sites:

 - St. James Cathedral

 - Sculpture Garden

 Explore the oldest part of the city and learn about the locations listed above on one of the following free walking tours.

-This pay-what-you-wish tour is available daily at both 11 am and 1 pm, the route is approximately 2 km long, and it is offered rain or shine.
+This pay-what-you-wish tour is available Tuesday - Sunday at 10 am, the route is approximately 2 km long, and it is offered rain or shine.